 Player contracts in esport.
 What should i consider?

-As announced, this part of the series will deal with professional players.
 In the past, it was unusual for players to have their own contracts with clubs, clubs or clans.
 A large part of the esports scene was in the hobby area.
 In the highest case of feelings, the whole thing could be described as semi-professional, because the player himself had his own revenue via YouTube or Twitch, or because there might have been an agreement that winnings would be shared “fairly” in tournaments.

 In principle, professional players must definitely have a contract drawn up, negotiated and signed.
 Although this is not yet common in many cases, as a lawyer it is important to advise against it.
 Contracts generally bring security and regulate fair coexistence.